snkhaderi/IITH_split_hopkinson_bar_data_processing/README.md

 SHPB_main.m
 ======================================
 1. Calculates the dispersion relations
-2. Loads the data file.
+2. Loads the data file. data_dir is the location of the dat and vel is the name of the data file.
 The data file should be a csv file with three coulmns (time, input signal and output signal).
 3. Checks for equilibrium using SHPB_opt.m and SHPB_process.m.
 4. Calculates the stress, strain and strate rate for a material using SHPB_process.m
+5. The output is stored as a .out file in the 'out' folder in the data_dir.

 ======================================
 SHPB_process.m
 ======================================
 This file calculates the stress, strain and strate rate for a material.
-It needs the driver SHPB_main.m
+It needs the driver SHPB_main.m The signal_start and signal_end variables have to be adjusted to match the waves overlap.

 ======================================